jobson-batista/jobson-batista/README.md

 # 👋 Hello World!
 Welcome to my Github profile.
-## My name is Jobson, I`m software developer, street runner and offensive security studant!
+## My name is Jobson, I`m software developer and street runner!
 We can talk?